xingchenzhang/xingchenzhang.github.io/_pages/research.md

 1. Y. Zhao, H. Wen, **X. Zhang**, M. Luo.
 BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling, IJCAI2025.

 <h3>(2) AI for Science</h3>
-Ongoing collaborative projects.
-More info to come in the future.